sidusit/smartSpotlight/README.md

 # smartSpotlight
 An automatic desktop wallpaper changer using windows spotlight wallpapers
-1. Automatically updates new background wallpapers from microsoft (takes from assets directory store locally) spotlight wallpapers
+1. Automatically updates new background wallpapers from microsoft spotlight wallpapers
 2. Automatically updates the wallpapers

 All using a a single click. !!